kolide/launcher/cmd/package-builder/README.md

   make prod-packages
 ```

-This command will build (macOS and Linux) packages for production and upload them to the `gs://packaging/` bucket in the `kolide-website` GCloud project.
+This command will build (macOS and Linux) packages for production and upload them to the appropriate bucket in the `kolide-website` GCloud project.